-SAFETY STOPPING DEVICES. - The ED series plants are equipped with three safety devices which operate to stop the plant under certain conditions which could cause serious damage.
+SAFETY STOPPING DEVICES. - The EC series plants are equipped with three safety devices which operate to stop the plant under certain conditions which could cause serious damage.

-1. High Water Temperature Cut-Off. - The temperature cut-off is a thermostatic type switch.

-mounted on the engine, which acts to stop the plant if the coolant temperature rises too high.
+1. High water Temperature Cut-off. - The temperature cut off is a thermostatic type switch, mounted on the engine, which acts to stop the plant if the coolant temperature rises too high.
 A dial adjustment permits setting the switch for various temperatures.
 Refer to ADJUSTMENTS.

-2. Low Oil Pressure Cut-Off. - The oil pressure cut-off is a pressure operated switch, mounted on the engine, which acts to stop the plant if the oil pressure drops to less than 15 pounds.
+2. Low Oil Pressure Cut-off. - The oil pressure cut -off is a pressure operated switch, mounted on the engine, which acts to stop the plant if the oil pressure drops to less than 15 pounds.
 It is not adjustable.
-The low oil pressure cutoff switch is optional equipment.
+The low oil pressure cut-off switch is Optional Equipment.
 (NOTE: When the plant is equipped with a low oil pressure cut-off switch, a time delay relay is also furnished.
-The time delay relay is used as a pilot relay which is in series with the ground lead between the low oil pressure cut-off GENERAL. - Before putting the plant into operation for the first time, be sure that it has been properly installed, and that all requirements under PREPARATION have been met.
-Check the following points:
+The time delay relay is used as a pilot relay which is in series with the ground lead between the low oil pressure cut-off switch and the Emergency Stop Relay.
+The time delay relay does not close its contacts until approximately 5 seconds after energization of its coil, thus allowing the engine oil pressure to build up and open the grounding connection of the low oil pressure cut-off switch.